dengking/programming-language/docs/C-family-language/C-and-C++/From-source-code-to-exec/ABI/Alignment/Unaligned accesses in C-C++-what, why and solutions to do it properly.md

 It's a bit sad that we still need to do this kind of "hacks" to write portable code to load integers from memory.
 The current status is bad enough that we need to rely on compilers' optimisations to generate efficient and valid code.

 Indeed, compiler people like to say that "you should trust your compiler to optimize your code".
 Even if this is generally an advice to follow, the big problem of the solutions we described is that they **do not rely** on the C standard, but on modern C compiler optimisations.
-Thus, nothing enforces them to optimize our `memcpy` call or the list of binary ORs and shifts of the first solution, and a change/bug in any of these optimisations could render our code inefficient.
+Thus, nothing enforces them to optimize our `memcpy` call or the list of binary `OR`s and shifts of the first solution, and a change/bug in any of these optimisations could render our code inefficient.
 Looking at the code generated in `-O0` gives an idea of what this code could be (https://godbolt.org/z/bUE1LP).

 In the end, the only way to be sure that what we expect actually happened is by looking at the final assembly, which is not really practical in real-life projects.
 It could be nice to have a better automated way to check for this kind of optimisations, for instance by using `pragma` s, or by having a small subset of optimisations that could be defined by the C standard and activated on demand (but the questions are: which one? how to define them?).
 Or we could even add a standard portable builtin to the C language to do this.
 But that's for another story...